Paloma Suau: Biography

 Her debut as a director came on a Christmas video produced by Banco Popular, 2000's "Guitarra Mia" ("My Guitar"), where she also debuted as a screenwriter and editor.
 The decision to make her director of this video proved controversial: Banco Popular had been producing a series of Christmas music videos for the Puerto Rico music market since 1998, and "Guitarra Mia" was Suau's first behind the camera directing opportunity.
 Since her second cousin is president of Banco Popular, many among the Puerto Rican public suspected she was chosen over other directors due to favoritism.
-After seeing the quality of her work, this idea remains.
 Alas, her creative talents have given the Banco Popular programs a depth and quality that has made them possibly more documentaries than the "variety shows" they used to be.

 Suau followed that production with 2001's "Raíces" ("Roots").
 In 2002, she was in charge of the filming of "Encuentro" ("Meeting").
 In 2003, Suau filmed "Ocho Puertas" ("Eight Doors"), which was followed by 2004's "En mi Pais" ("In my Country").

 "En mi Pais" became one of Suau's largest works, as she traveled to Puerto Rico's southern area for about two months in order to produce a video where the influence of Plena music in Puerto Rico was shown.
 In addition, she hired Mexican singer Alejandro Fernández to participate in the video.
 Suau had a spectacular debut as an actress in "En mi Pais", playing a dancer.

 Suau decided to pay homage to the Three Wise Men, traditional Christmas figures among Latin Americans, on the 2005 version of Banco Popular's Christmas special.
 Not very long after she had participated in the funeral of long-time friend Tony Croatto, Suau set on filming "Queridos Reyes Magos" ("Dear Wise Men"), which was released on Puerto Rican television on December of that year, before going on sale as a video, CD and DVD, like the eight previous versions of the musical special.

 Suau traveled across Puerto Rico to record "Queridos Reyes Magos", filming in places as far as Guaynabo, to the island's north, and Guayama, to the island's south.
 Colombian singing superstar Juanes was among the stars Suau hired for the 2005 version of Banco Popular's Christmas musical.

 Apart from Alejandro Fernández and Juanes, Paloma Suau has directed many Puerto Rican singers, such as José Feliciano, Manny Manuel and Andy Montañez.
 Tony Croatto, who lived many years in Puerto Rico but was actually Italian, also sang on a number of Suau's productions before his passing.

 Paloma Suau has revealed plans to film a movie about a Dominican Republic immigrant to Puerto Rico during 2006.

 During 2020, Suau released a documentary named "El Accidente Feliz" ("The Happy Accident") about Puerto Rican artist Antonio Martorell.